triwgani/Maven02/README.md

 ![](MavenMarket.png)

-This Project Case is part of the Microsoft Power BI Desktop for Business Intelligence Course on [Udemy](https://www.udemy.com/course/microsoft-power-bi-up-running-with-power-bi-desktop/) online platform by Maven Analytics.
-In this case, I am being put in the point of view of a Business Intelligence Analyst in **Maven Market**, a Multinational Grocery Chain with locations in **Canada, Mexico** and the **United States**.
-My role is to transform raw data into a dashboard report to help the Management Team track the KPI, montor and compare the performance, as well as identifiy some insights.
-I worked through the entire business intelligence workflow: **connecting and shaping the data, building a relational model, adding calculated fields, and designing an interactive report**.
+This Project Case is part of the [Microsoft Power BI Desktop for Business Intelligence Course](https://www.udemy.com/course/microsoft-power-bi-up-running-with-power-bi-desktop/) on [Udemy](https://www.udemy.com) online platform by Maven Analytics.
+In this case, I am being put in the point of view of a Business Intelligence Analyst in **Maven Market**, a Multinational Grocery Chain company whose business locations are in **Canada, Mexico** and the **United States**.
+My role is to transform raw data into a dashboard report to help the Management Team track the KPI, monitor and compare the performance, as well as identify some insights.
+I worked through the entire business intelligence workflow, i.e.: **connecting and shaping the data, building a relational model, adding calculated fields, and designing an interactive report**.

 ## Problem Questions
 The Management Team would like to find out the Topline Performance of their products.
 This must be delivered by:
 - Defining the Top 30 Product Brands with highest Total Transactions and their corresponding Profit, Profit Margin, as well as Return Rate in descending order.
-- Providing KPI information displaying the Current Month Transactions vs Last Month Transaction, Current Month Profit vs Last Month Profit, and Current Month Returns vs Last Month Returns.
+- Providing KPI information displaying the Current Month Transactions vs Last Month Transactions, Current Month Profit vs Last Month Profit, and Current Month Returns vs Last Month Returns.
-- Displaying a visual geographical map showing Transaction by Cities in which the company stores are operating.
+- Displaying a visual geographical map showing Transactions by Cities in which the company stores are operating.
-- Providing information of Total Transaction in each of the country that can be drilled up/down so that the granularity of the information can be determined in either level of country, city, or state.
+- Providing information of Total Transaction in each of the country that can be drilled up/down, so that the granularity of the information can be determined in either level of country, city, or state.
-- The management would like to know the weekly trending of the company's revenue, especially during the year 1998.
+- Providing the weekly trending of the company's revenue, especially during the year 1998.
 Besides that, the management also wanted to find out if the monthly revenue had been achieved or not by comparing the Monthly Revenue vs the Monthly Target Revenue.

 ## Datasets
 There are 7 Datasets used in this project, i.e.:

 **1. Customer Table Dataset (MavenMarket_Calendar.csv)**

+**Dataset Location:**

 | **Field Name** | **Data Type** |
 | ------ | ------ |